rklaehn/rklaehn.github.io/_posts/2018-06-08-running-ipfs-gateway.md

 dig -t TXT blog.klaehn.org
 ```

 will return hash of the *current* content of this blog.
+Protocol labs is currently using the same mechanism for https://ipfs.io .
+Check `dig -t TXT ipfs.io` or `dig -t TXT _dnslink.dist.ipfs.io` to see how this works under the hood.

 # Assigning IP addresses to domains.